samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 A character’s starting skill proficiencies are determined at character creation, and a monster’s skill proficiencies appear in its stat block.

-> ### Skills with Different Abilities
+!!! note "Skills with Different Abilities"

->
-> Each skill proficiency is associated with an ability check.
+    Each skill proficiency is associated with an ability check.
 For example, the [Intimidation](/sources/dnd/free-rules/playing-the-game#Skills) skill is associated with Charisma.
 In some situations, the DM might allow you to apply your skill proficiency to a different ability check.
 For example, if a character tries to intimidate someone through a show of physical strength, the DM might ask for a Strength ([Intimidation](/sources/dnd/free-rules/playing-the-game#Skills)) check rather than a Charisma ([Intimidation](/sources/dnd/free-rules/playing-the-game#Skills)) check.
 That character would make a Strength check and add their Proficiency Bonus if they have [Intimidation](/sources/dnd/free-rules/playing-the-game#Skills) proficiency.

 ### Saving Throw Proficiencies